Faculty of Engineering and Applied Science Project Summaries

 Available Award: NSERC USRA or Ontario Tech STAR

-Project title: ML-Based Test Case Prioritization in Continuous Integration Environments
+Project title: Machine Learning-Based Test Case Elimination in Continuous Integration Environments

-Summary of research project: Test case prioritization is of great importance in test process optimization to make efficient use of testing resources, especially when it comes to regression testing for different code submissions in continuous integration environments.
-Appropriate knowledge processing and learning techniques to deal with numerous and versatile sources of information can be used to address efficiently the peculiarities of each code submission and evaluate their quality characteristics.
-In this research, we aim to develop a machine learning based strategy that can automatically select the test suites that could be impacted by a change and identify the most likely ones to fail based on a given change.
+Summary of research project: Test case elimination is of great importance in test process optimization to make efficient use of testing resources, especially when it comes to integration testing for different code submissions in continuous integration environments.
+Machine learning can be used to identify the patterns of each code submissions and evaluate their quality characteristics.
+In this research, we aim to develop a machine learning based strategy that can automatically eliminate the test suites that would not be impacted by a change and identify the most likely test suites to fail based on a given change.

 Student responsibilities/tasks: